bagerard/flake8-test-name/README.rst

 Operation
 ---------

-The plugin will go through all files, look for files starting with "test_" and check any functions or methods starting with `test_` against your validator.
+The plugin will go through all files, look for files starting with `test_` and check any functions or methods starting with `test_` against your validator.